Adding color to your Faux Stained Glass project:

 I painted the frame a deep blue and re-framed the glass.
 This can sit in a windowsill where the sunlight can shine through, or you can hang it on a wall.
 Either way, it turns out pretty decent and costs just pennies.
 And looks just as good as those expensive stained glass paints that you can buy at the craft store.
 Edited: One suggestion for this project is to finish it with a coat of clear acrylic spray sealant in order to protect it.

-Want the full kit?
-Kit includes:
+Want the full size pattern?

 Love to Craft?